immaniv/C/crypto/blowfish/readme.md

 The primary purpose of this modification is to understand the algorithm and experiment in ways to reduce the overall code size.
 And a further objective is to seek improvement in performance.

 The original implementation itself is highly optimized.
-I am afraid I haven't quite been able to realize any significant reduction in the code size nor acheive any performance gains.
+I am afraid I have only been able to realize minimal reduction in the code size.
+I am highly doubtful that I've acheived any performance gains.

 Further, I think any reduction in code size is dubious and I must admit that I am not quite satisifed.